 When you reach LA, there’s a hefty list of sightseeing musts to get through.
 Visit the Hollywood sign and the Griffith Observatory before star spotting on the Walk of Fame, and window shopping up a storm on Melrose Avenue.
 Muscle Beach and Santa Monica Pier are well worth a trip when you’re ready to escape the hustle and bustle.

 Around 2 hours from LA, you’ll find cosmopolitan but effortlessly cool San Diego.
 This stunning waterfront city is a great place to round off a memorable road trip.
-Discover Downtown, visit Balboa Park and walk up to Cabrillo National Monument to get incredible views of the city.
+Discover Downtown, visit Balboa Park, and walk up to Cabrillo National Monument to get incredible views of the city.

-The South East corner
+The Southeast corner

 This simple road trip doesn’t involve a huge amount of driving, but it’ll take you to some fascinating places along the way.
 Starting your road trip in Charlotte, you’ll take in the sights and sounds of the South with visits to charming Charleston, beautiful Savannah, hip Jacksonville, and forward-thinking Atlanta.
 This multi-stop city tour will enchant and intrigue you, with so many different experiences on offer.

-Starting in Charlotte, spend your days exploring the cultural gem that is NoDa art district before trying your hand at rafting at America’s Whitewater Center.
+Starting in Charlotte, spend your days exploring the cultural gem that is the NoDa art district before trying your hand at rafting at America’s Whitewater Center.
 From here, while away hours soaking up the atmosphere of one of the USA’s oldest cities in Charleston.
 If you’re lucky with the weather, take a trip to Folly Beach and historic Battery Park.

 Back on the road again, wander through Savanna’s green spaces, and embrace the cafe culture.
-Artisan foods and organic produce is all the rage here.
+Artisan foods and organic products are all the rage here.
 Finally, make your way to Atlanta via Jacksonville, which will enthrall you with its impressive collection of museums, parks, shops, and beaches.
 When you reach your destination, make for Downtown Atlanta, where you can happily spend hours exploring and take a tour around both CNN Center and Georgia Aquarium.

 Utah’s national parks